Juventus FC (women): Formation

-Colloquially known as Juventus Women, the team was formed thanks to the possibility given by the Italian Football Federation (FIGC) to professional men's clubs to purchase amateur women's clubs.
-Already active in women's youth football since 2015, Juventus acquired the sporting licence of Serie A club Cuneo, which in the meantime had dissolved, allowing the newly-formed team to directly compete in the Italian top division; several players were signed from neighbouring Brescia, Italian champions in two of the previous four seasons and runners-up in the others.
+Colloquially known as Juventus Women, the team was formed after the Italian Football Federation (FIGC) allowed professional men's clubs to purchase amateur women's clubs.
+Already active in women's youth football since 2015, Juventus acquired the sporting license of Serie A club Cuneo, which in the meantime had dissolved, allowing the newly-formed team to directly compete in the Italian top division.
+Several players were signed from neighbouring Brescia, Italian champions in two of the previous four seasons and runners-up in the others.